-Given all that, the nearly identical sentiment You ain’t seen nothin’ yet strikes my ear as way more fucked up, using the dreaded ain’t, which someone once told me is a contraction of “am not” or “are not,” that only “unsavory types” use.
+Getting back to the subject, the nearly identical sentiment “You ain’t seen nothin’ yet” strikes my ear as way more fucked up, using the dreaded ain’t, which someone once told me is a contraction of am not or are not that only unsavory types use.
 Hence, “You [are not] seen anything yet.”
 Ugly, right?
-But that’s not everything.
+But that’s not the real story.

-And the really cool etymology geeks on Wikipedia say “have not” as a meaning of ain’t developed independently from the one that means “are not,” appearing for the first time in dictionaries nearly 200 years ago.
+First off, it’s a familiar (if overused) idiomatic turn of phrase whose place in the American vernacular is practically hallowed.
+As such is makes its own grammar.
+And the question⏤Is ain’t is or is ain’t ain’t a real word in the first place?⏤was settled long before silly working class prigs made it a thing.
+The cool etymology geeks on Wikipedia say “have not” as a meaning of ain’t developed independently from the one that means “are not,” appearing for the first time in dictionaries nearly 200 years ago.
 The problem isn’t that ain’t isn’t a proper word, or that you ain’t is a misuse of it, if it is; it’s actually a homonym, not a breach of grammatical rationality.
 So You ain’t seen nothin’ yet is perfectly good grammar too.